CukeHub/slate/source/index.html.md

 machine:   | Stores the Machine the Cucumber Scenario was executed on.
 [Socket.gethostname]
 os:        | Stores the Operating System the Cucumber Scenario was executed in.
 [OSX, LINUX, WINDOWS]
 runtime:   | Stores the Total Runtime it took for the Cucumber Scenario to complete.
-exception: | If the param exists, Stores the Exception Error for a FAILED Cucumber Scenario.
+domain:    | If the param exists, CukeHub stores the domain the Scenario ran against.  [ ex. @domain = staging.cukehub.com ]
 branch:    | If the param exists, Stores the git branch the Scenario ran on.
-domain:    | If the param exists, CukeHub stores the domain the Scenario ran against.  [ ex. @domain = staging.cukehub.com ]
+sha:       | If the param exists, Stores the git SHA the Scenario ran in.
 browser:   | If the param exists, CukeHub stores the brower the Scenario ran in. [ ex. @browser = Selenium::WebDriver.for :chrome ]
+exception: | If the param exists, Stores the Exception Error for a FAILED Cucumber Scenario.

 <aside class="success">
 Remember — a happy kitten is an authenticated kitten!